KugaMaxx/cuke-emlb/README.md

 ├── ...
 ```

-Also you can paste your customized datasets into `/data` folder(supported file types can be checked at [here](https://github.com/KugaMaxx/taro-dvstoolkit)).
+Also you can paste your customized datasets into `./data` folder (only supported
+aedat4 file now).
 They should be rearranged as the following structure:

 ```
 ./data/